mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3814 Psion.md

 A psion can work in tandem with a Jump drive to achieve long distance jumps but the two cannot be applied together.
-Thus, a psion could not fold space for a Jump 4 equivalent, with the ship’s Jump 4 drive also being spun-up to achieve Jump 8.
+Thus, a psion could not fold space for a Jump 4 equivalent, with the ship's Jump 4 drive also being spun-up to achieve Jump 8.
 Instead, either

 PPSIONICSIONIC P POWERSOWERS PSIONIC POWERS